sejungkwak/work-time/README.md

 ### Third-party Packages

 - [colorama](https://pypi.org/project/colorama/) was used to highlight texts by printing in different colours.
+The Cyan colour was used for input format, green for successful result, yellow for texts that require action, red background for warning or error messages.
-- [google-auth](https://google-auth.readthedocs.io/en/master/) was used to authenticate for the Google APIs.
+- [google-auth](https://google-auth.readthedocs.io/en/master/) was used to authenticate for the _Google_ APIs.
-- [gspread](https://docs.gspread.org/en/v5.3.2/#) was used to access and manipulate data in Google Sheets.
+- [gspread](https://docs.gspread.org/en/v5.3.2/#) was used to access and manipulate data in _Google Sheets_.
 - [passlib](https://passlib.readthedocs.io/en/stable/) was used to store users' passwords securely.
+As this package uses over 30 password hashing algorithms with randomly generated salt, it is more secure to store passwords using its method than plain texts.
 - [pytz](https://pypi.org/project/pytz/) was used to set a Timezone to Dublin, Ireland.
+This package solves the issue of ambiguous times at the end of DST which is mentioned in the Python official documentation.
 - [stdiomask](https://pypi.org/project/stdiomask/) was used for password masking.
+This package enhances security as it does not reveal the password on screen.
 - [tabulate](https://pypi.org/project/tabulate/) was used to display tables.
+This helps deliver information in a more efficient way.

 ## Programs